marc2k3/fb2k-component/README.md

 Note that database records are attached to the `%path%` of each file so if files are renamed or moved, associated data will be orphaned and the files will need re-scanning.
 Like `foo_playcount`, database records have a lifetime of 4 weeks if they are not included in the `Media Library` or playlist.

-Use the right click on any library/playlist selection to scan or clear existing info.
+Use the right click menu on any library/playlist selection to scan or clear existing info.

 ## foo_cover_resizer

+This component has 4 options available via the right click menu.

+### Cover Resizer/Resize

-This component resizes embedded album art.
-There is full support for preserving the image type if they are JPG/PNG/TIFF/GIF/BMP or you can convert any format to JPG or PNG.
-Reading and resizing WEBP is supported but it cannot be written back as WEBP.
-JPG/PNG can be chosen as an alternative.
+This option will resize existing embedded art.
+There is full support for preserving the image type if they are `JPG`/`PNG`/`TIFF`/`GIF`/`BMP` or you can convert any format to `JPG` or `PNG`.
+Reading and resizing `WEBP` is supported but it cannot be written back as `WEBP`. `JPG`/`PNG` can be chosen as an alternative.

-Additionally, there is a further option to convert the front cover to JPG without resizing.
-Lastly, there is an option to remove all embedded art except the front cover as this is the most common type people want to keep.
-Use the right click menu on any library/playlist selection to access the various options.
+### Cover Resizer/Attach image and Resize

+This option lets you browse for an image file and will then resize (if needed) before attaching it to the current selection.
+It has the same `WEBP` limitations as the above method.

+### Cover Utils/Convert front covers to JPG without resizing

+Any art that is already `JPG` will be skipped.

+### Cover Utils/Remove all except front.

+Since most people only want front covers, this is a handy method for removing all the other types.

+If you don't like the context menu commands that appear for features that you won't use, they can be hidden using the main preferences (`File>Preferences>Display>Context menu`).